 The offence of dangerous driving is different to other traffic offences because it is treated as a criminal offence.

-They will also take into account all the relevant circumstances such as the details of the car, the place they were driving and whether the person had been driving under the influence of alcohol or drugs.
+They will also consider any relevant circumstances such as the details of the car, the place they were driving and whether the person had been driving under the influence of alcohol or drugs.

 The offence is considered to be much more serious if the driver:

-- was adversely affected by an intoxicating substance;
+- was adversely affected by an intoxicating substance at the time;

-- was excessively speeding or taking part in an unlawful race or speed trial; or
+- was excessively speeding or taking part in an unlawful race or speed trial at the time; or

-- had a previous conviction for the same offence.
+- has a previous conviction for the same offence.